piXelicidio/DAPolyPaint/README.md

 ## Utilities
 ### Remap To Texture
-Easily switch between color palettes without disrupting your UV mapping.
+Easily switch between color palettes without disrupting your model look.
 This feature analyzes a new texture and reassigns UVs to the most similar colors, allowing for seamless transitions between palettes and optimization across multiple models.
 Ideal for low-poly art creation and texture consolidation.

 ## Requirements and Compatibility <a name="requirements-and-compatibility"></a>
 - A mesh with a Mesh Filter or Skinned Mesh Renderer component.